evryfs/notify-slack-action/README.md

 ## :memo: License

-The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE).
+The associated scripts and documentation in this project are released under the [MIT License](LICENSE).